 When to Contact the Manufacturer

-If the formula you are using contains E471 and you cannot switch, the next step is to contact the manufacturer directly.
+If the formula you are using is not on a certified list and contains E471, contact the manufacturer directly.
 This is easier than it sounds.
 Both Danone (Aptamil, Cow & Gate) and Nestlé (SMA) have consumer care lines and email addresses.

 Use this script:

 “I am purchasing [product name, e.g. Aptamil First Infant Milk Stage 1].
-The ingredient list includes E471 (mono- and diglycerides of fatty acids).
-Could you confirm whether the E471 in this specific product is derived from animal or plant sources?
-Is it sourced from any pork-derived ingredients?”
+Is this specific product and size on your halal certified list?
+If not, could you confirm whether the E471 (mono- and diglycerides of fatty acids) in this product is derived from animal or plant sources?”

 Document the response.
-If they confirm plant-sourced E471, that confirmation is sufficient for most parents.
+If they confirm certification or plant-sourced E471, that confirmation is sufficient for most parents.
 If they cannot confirm, or decline to say, treat the product as mushbooh.

 Keep the email or call reference in case the product is reformulated — you may need to ask again.